-His career history is unusual in that he’s had the privilege of working in all educational phases and sectors, from primary through to doctoral study, and he prides himself on a comprehensive understanding of music learning processes.
-Prior to joining ICMP Tony held senior posts at Nottingham Trent University, lectured at Birmingham Conservatoire, taught in schools and colleges and worked as a freelance composer and performer.
+Tony’s career history is unusual in that he’s had the privilege of working in all educational phases and sectors, from primary through to doctoral study, and he prides himself on a comprehensive understanding of music learning processes.
+Prior to joining ICMP Tony was Head of Teacher Education at Nottingham Trent University, lectured at Birmingham Conservatoire, taught in schools and colleges and worked as a freelance composer and performer.
 His expertise as a designer of participatory music education projects has led him to work with a wide range of organisations including the City of Birmingham Symphony Orchestra, the BBC, the Huddersfield Contemporary Music Festival, and the Malta Philharmonic Orchestra.
 Tony is also a longstanding advocate and mentor for Music For Youth.

 Alongside his academic career Tony manages to maintain a life as a musician and can still occasionally be found playing the piano around the pubs in his hometown of Lichfield.
 He was a founder member and toured internationally with the Pound Shop Boys (1998-2010), was Music Director of CoMA Birmingham (2003-5) and resident percussionist with CoMA East Midlands for 10 years.
 His music has been performed by the Cornelius Cardew Ensemble, Backbeat Percussion Ensemble, Stockholm’s Great Learning Orchestra and he has produced numerous albums of experimental electronica under the guise of Boring Phil.
 Outside of music, Tony is awaiting Rick Stein’s retirement from TV, to make room for his own series on seafood cuisine.